frankielp/CS420/Treasure_Island/report/Report.md

 ###### Description

+- Get the pirate move direction
+- teleport the agent to the position that lies 3-4 steps from the pirate in the direction that the pirate move
 // bu gium phan nay nha nq t hong biet giai thich logic agent sao, thank you

 ###### Pseudo Code